jesperstroem/Workshop/README.md

 This edits the existing "file.txt" and adds another file called "new.txt".

 Run `git add .` and `git commit -m "Commit on new branch"`.\
-Then run `git pull` - why does this fail?
+At this point we are pretty experienced git users, so we know that the next step is to run `git pull`.
+Go ahead and do that.

+What does git tell you?
+Why does it fail?

 The answer is pretty simple - your new branch is not linked to any remote branch, so git does not know where to pull from!